Read time: 4 -5 minutes

 A common hazard that causes lights to flicker

-Ting recently discovered a fire hazard in this home (see video below), traced all the way back to the electrical panel.
+Ting recently discovered a fire hazard in this home (click on video below), traced all the way back to the electrical panel.
 Turn up your volume to hear the arcing.

 Maybe it’s not an issue INSIDE your home.
 In some instances, a neighbor may observe the same flickering in their home; this means, more than likely, the issue lies outside your respective homes.
 In this case, responsibility would fall to your electric utility (aka ‘power’) provider.
 If you think it is a utility issue, here’s some guidance in contacting your power company.